dstackai/dstack/docs/docs/concepts/fleets.md

     !!! info "What is an SSH fleet?"
-        If you’d like to run dev environments, tasks, and services on arbitrary on-prem servers via `dstack`, you can create an on-prem fleet.
+        If you’d like to run dev environments, tasks, and services on arbitrary on-prem servers via `dstack`, you can create an SSH fleet.

-    To create an on-prem fleet, specify `ssh_config` to allow the `dstack` server to connect to these servers via SSH.
+    To create an SSH fleet, specify `ssh_config` to allow the `dstack` server to connect to these servers via SSH.

     <div editor-title="fleet-ssh.dstack.yml">